Dementia

 • Assess home environment hazards and supervision needs.

-• Assess caregiver strain, coping, and resource gaps.
+• Assess caregiver strain, coping, and support-service gaps.

 • Assess comorbid medical needs that may worsen cognitive decline.